satcar77/tech-interview-problems/README.md

 ```

 370. Implement a 2D iterator class.
 It will be initialized with an array of arrays, and should implement the following methods:
+- next(): returns the next element in the array of arrays.
+If there are no more elements, raise an exception.
+- has_next(): returns whether or not the iterator still has elements left.
 For example, given the input [[1, 2], [3], [], [4, 5, 6]], calling next() repeatedly should output 1, 2, 3, 4, 5, 6.

 371. One way to unlock an Android phone is through a pattern of swipes across a 1-9 keypad.
 For a pattern to be valid, it must satisfy the following:
+- All of its keys must be distinct.

+- It must not connect two keys by jumping over a third key, unless that key has already been used.

 ### Hard
 372. A rule looks like this: